 Medicines may be needed to treat pain or uncomfortable sensations.
-Because persons with alcoholic neuropathy have alcohol dependence problems, they are advised to take the least amount of medicine needed to reduce symptoms to help prevent drug dependence and other side effects of chronic use.
+People with alcoholic neuropathy have alcohol use problems.
+They will be prescribed the smallest dose of medicine needed to reduce symptoms, to help prevent drug dependence and other side effects of chronic use.

-Positioning or the use of a bed frame that keeps the covers off the legs may reduce pain for some people.
+Positioning or the use of a bed frame that keeps the covers off the legs may help reduce pain.

-Light-headedness or dizziness when standing up (orthostatic hypotension) may require several different treatments before finding one that successfully reduces symptoms.
+People with lightheadedness or dizziness when standing up (orthostatic hypotension) may need to try several different treatments before finding one that successfully reduces their symptoms.
 Treatments that may help include: